steevanb/symfony-form-options-builder/documentation/optionsbuilder.md

 Build your own OptionsBuilder
 -----------------------------

-You need to implements steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\Behavior\OptionsBuilderInterface, or extends steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\AbstractOptionsBuilder.
+You need to implement Steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\Behavior\OptionsBuilderInterface, or extends Steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\AbstractOptionsBuilder.

-Of course, you can extends an existing OptionsBuilder to override some methods, or add new ones.
+Of course, you can extend an existing OptionsBuilder to override some methods, or add new ones.

 To use it, it's same as other OptionsBuilder, just call FooOptionsBuilder::create().